khanyicode/Data-driven-automation/README.md

 # Data Driven Automation

 ## Overview
-This is a Selenium-based test automation framework designed to validate login functionality.
-The framework uses Python and implements the Page Object Model (POM) pattern to test various login scenarios on a practice website.
+This is a Selenium-based test automation framework designed to validate login functionality of [Practice Test Automation](https://practicetestautomation.com/practice-test-login/) website The framework uses Python and implements the Page Object Model (POM) pattern to test various login scenarios on a practice website.
 A key feature of this framework is its data-driven testing approach, demonstrating real-world testing practices used by professional development teams.

 ## Features
 - Automated login testing with multiple test cases